 Third-party quality assurance providers play a vital role in testing the tests.
 They make sure that test equipment and processes adhere to the highest standards.
 One of the global leaders in this field is the Royal College of Pathologists of Australasia Quality Assurance Programs (RCPAQAP).
 Since the early days of the coronavirus pandemic, the company has assisted with vetting diagnostic testing in Australia.

 To be an effective partner in Australia’s pandemic response, RCPAQAP needed speed on their side.
-So, their software development agency, Trineo, hit the ground running and deployed rapid point-of-care quality assurance apps to Heroku in record time — just before test kits began to roll out across the country.
+So, their software development agency, Kilterset, hit the ground running and deployed rapid point-of-care quality assurance apps to Heroku in record time — just before test kits began to roll out across the country.

 The vision: an app platform to QA coronavirus test kits